COLLEGE/UNIVERSITY SCHOLARSHIP PROGRAM

 Scholarship recipients must pass each approved course with a grade of “C” or better to remain eligible for a scholarship.

-Scholarship recipients are eligible to reapply for a scholarship after successfully completing an approved course with a grade of “C” or better provided there is no break in continued enrollment.
-Summer semesters are not included in the continued enrollment requirement.
+Scholarship recipients are eligible to reapply for a scholarship after successfully completing an approved course with a grade of “C” or better provided there is no break-in continued enrollment.
+Summer semesters are not included in the continuous enrollment requirement.

 There are many benefits of ABC/CMEF Sponsorship for high schools using the NCCER Curriculum.
 Access to an industry-recognized, competency-based, standardized quality curriculum and student registry in the NCCER database with an industry-recognized credential upon successful completion are just two of the many benefits.
 Participation with ABC/CMEF provides career development opportunities for students while attending high school and upon graduation.
 The ABC/CMEF required documentation your school needs throughout a school year can be found below.
 In order for faculty to process the Registration of Training Modules, the following links are required.